 Visitors can get to the island via passenger ferry or private watercraft.
 The ferry departs from Grand Island Landing on the mainland, located on M-28, about 4 miles west of the blinking light.
 Look for the Grand Island NRA signs.
 For information or reservations, call 906-387-2600.
 Bike rentals available at the Ferry Dock.

 Tours run from June 15 through October 5th.

 Phone 906-387-4845 to make reservations for the Bus Tour.

 Call the Grand Island Ferry Service at (906) 387-2600 for reservations and ticket information

 * * * * * * * * *

 Winter brings an awesome sight at Grand Island.
 Water seeping down from the top of the cliffs forms incredible ice formations and ice caves that can be seen when the ice bridge between Munising and Grand Island is safe.
 (Photos of Ice Caves).

 Does Grand Island sound like your kind of vacation spot?
 As you plan your trip, the Hiawatha National Forest encourages you to request information specific to your recreational interests.
-Please call 906-387-3700 or 906-387-2512 for current information.
+Please call 906-387-2512 for current information.

 For further information contact: